 Both virtual phone interviews and virtual video interviews are popping up in recruitment trends.
 Still, companies are seeing more benefits in virtual phone interviews.
 This is because video interviews tend to take longer to review, which creates a longer time-to-hire.
 Automated video interviews also diminish the candidate experience when they have to visually record themselves and often hinder a company's diversity and accessibility goals.

 Recruiters also often find video interviews frustrating.
 About 37% of recruiters say that poor internet hinders the interview experience and 25% say that a candidate’s inappropriate attire inhibits the interview.
 More recruitment trends like on-demand interview tools are working to reduce burnout.
 However, noting the recruiter experience with these hiring tools is the most effective way to improve retention.

 The best solutions to recruitment burnout provide recruiters more time to complete their tasks while reducing stress in their workday.
 If recruiters are stressed about deadlines, they are more likely to blur the lines between their work and personal lives.

-Qualifi is an on-demand interview platform that uses the ease of one-way phone interviews to meet hiring demands.
-Qualifi allows recruiters to record their interview questions while simultaneously inviting hundreds of candidates to a self-guided interview.
+Qualifi is an on-demand interview platform that uses the ease of virtual phone interviews to meet hiring demands.
+Qualifi allows recruiters to record their interview questions while simultaneously inviting hundreds of candidates to a virtual interview.
 Qualifi can save recruiters the time of phone screening —recruiters no longer have to schedule or conduct interviews.
 On average, it only takes 1 day to screen a candidate with Qualifi.

 Along with relieving workday stress, Qualifi helps recruiters leave work at work.
 Qualifi acts like a recruiter that works 24/7, so that recruiters can focus on the things they love.
 Give recruiters the resources they need and reduce the risk of burnout with Qualifi.